AElfProject/AElf/docs/sdk/javascript/dapp-sdk.md

 ## Introduction

-In order to provide dApps with the ability to interact with the chain and to protect wallet information, aelf-bridge can be used for interacting with the wallet.
-The wallet application stores AElf wallet information and can communicate directly with the AElf chain.
+Since dApps are not allowed to store any wallet information, the wallet application stores AElf wallet information and can communicate directly with the AElf chain.
+In order to protect wallet information and provide dApps with the ability to interact with the chain, aelf-bridge can be used for interacting with the wallet.

 The wallet App described here includes a mobile (iOS/Android) native app, desktop app and more.